TritonDataCenter/python-manta/README.md

-A Python SDK for Manta (Joyent's Object Store and Cloud Compute system).
+A Python SDK for Manta (Joyent's object store and cloud compute system).
 This provides a Python 'manta' package and a 'mantash' (Manta Shell) CLI and shell.